-Niles is a very ethnically-diverse village.
+Niles is an extremely ethnically-diverse village.
 The people who call Niles home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Niles residents report their race to be White, followed by Asian.
-Niles also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.62% of the village’s residents.
-Important ancestries of people in Niles include German, Irish, Italian, and Greek.
+Important ancestries of people in Niles include Polish, German, Irish, Italian, and Greek.

 The most common language spoken in Niles is English.
 Other important languages spoken here include Polish and Spanish.